dfki-ric/phobos/doc/phobosTutorial.md

 ![new bone added](img/antenna.PNG)

 Can you see the antenna?
 Thats our bone.
 In phobos the z-axis is used to rotate on a joint.
 Just keep it in mind.
 The next step is to assign all visual parts that should move with the new bone to it.
 For that we use the so named *bone related* relationship between objects in blender.
 Just select all visuals you want to assign to the new link (in our case its the neck and the head).
 Make sure the last object you select is the bone itself.
 That makes the bone also the *active* object.
-Now we cann press Strg+P and choose the *bone relative* operation.
-In the outliner (upper right corner per default) you can see a new hirarchy, where the Armature is the parent of our neck and head.
+Now we can press Strg+P and choose the *bone relative* operation.
+In the outliner (upper right corner per default) you can see a new hierarchy, where the Armature is the parent of our neck and head.
 Thats perfect!

 ![outliner](img/outliner.PNG)